Topological Nematic Phase Transition in Kitaev Magnets Under Applied Magnetic Fields: Exact diagonalization

 The results of the 32-site calculation are shown in Figs.~\ref{fig3}(b), (d), (f), (h), (j), and (l).
-Although the region of the nematic phase depicted by orange color becomes narrower compared to the 18-sites calculation, the nematic phase is definitely realized for large values of $|g|$.
-We also find two types of nematic phases as in the MF calculations and the 18-sites calculations.
+Although the region of the nematic phase depicted by orange color becomes narrower compared to the 18-site calculation, the nematic phase is definitely realized for large values of $|g|$.
+We also find two types of nematic phases as in the MF calculations and the 18-site calculations.
 However, the shape of the phase boundary is quite different.
 The region of the zigzag nematic phase with the Chern number $\nu=\pm 1$, where $\arg(\phi)=-2\pi/3$, $\arg(\psi)=-2\pi/3$ ($\arg(\phi)=-2\pi/3$, $\arg(\psi)=\pi/3$) for $g<0$ ($g>0$), becomes very small for the 32-site calculation.
 To clarify the fate of the zigzag nematic phase, we need calculations for larger system sizes.
 Although there is a significant finite-size effect in the calculations, we can clearly observe the tendency towards the nematic phase transition.
+In the end, small non-zero values in non-nematic phases seen in (c), (d), (i), and (j) are finite-size effects, and decrease toward zero as the system size increases.